Depth2World/VLADBench/README.md

 # DriveBench
-DrDiveBench: A Comprehensive Benchmark for Evaluating Large Vision-Language Models on Autonomous Driving
+DiveBench: A Comprehensive Benchmark for Evaluating Large Vision-Language Models on Autonomous Driving
+# Paper

+# Data
+The dataset is coming soon.